 If you are planning a trip to the Grand Canyon with kids, you are in the right place!

-In September we enjoyed an unforgettable three day Grand Canyon vacation as part of a four week USA road trip with my visiting family from Australia in the month of September.
+We enjoyed an unforgettable three day Grand Canyon vacation as part of a four week USA road trip with my visiting family from Australia in the month of September.

-My parents, sister and her family flew into Phoenix from Sydney where I met them after flying in from our home in Raleigh.
+My parents, sister and her family flew into Phoenix from Sydney where I met them after flying in from our home in Raleigh, North Carolina.

 And high on their wish list was a family trip to the Grand Canyon Arizona, and what we now consider one of the best national parks in the USA.

 Caz and I previously visited Grand Canyon National Park back in 2006, pre-kids, so I was excited to show our kids one of the most amazing places to visit in the USA, and one of the crown jewels in America’s National Parks System!